jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 ![header image](img/codebuild-2.png)

-8. Choose "Standard" & "Standard:3.0" (It's totally up to you to choose actually.
-But this setting works for Nodejs 12.x apps)
+8. Choose "Standard" & "Standard:4.0" (It's totally up to you to choose actually.)
 9. Check "Privileged ...." checkbox
 10. Choose an existing role or create a new service role.